dbt-labs/dbt-audit-helper/README.md

 | 🤷: value is null in b only |     73 |
 | 🙅: ‍values do not match     |  4,064 |

+This macro is useful when:
+* You've used the `compare_queries` macro (above) and found that a significant number of your records don't match.
+* So now you want to find which column is causing most of these discrepancies.

 ### Usage:
 ```
 {# in dbt Develop #}

 {% set old_etl_relation_query %}
     select * from public.dim_product